cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 for, the absolute speed and the acceleration.
 Acceleration is set by by mass of the vessel and the capabilities of the KPAD Drive.
-The absolute speed can be vast with no resistance in deep space whatsoever, lightspeed beeing the obvious limit.
+The absolute speed can be vast with no resistance in deep space whatsoever, lightspeed being the obvious limit.
 Acceleration is an interesting factor in combination with distance if you can outrun missile weapons.
 Or at least buy some time.
 Course changes also depend on absolute speed.
 As always in Abyssal this is handled narratively without exact calculations.
 Just something to keep in mind.

-For those interested the formula for the turn rate is r=v\^2/a. r is the turn radius in meters, v is the absolute velocity, and a lateral acceleration.
+> For those interested the formula for the turn rate is r=v\^2/a.
+The
+> variable r is the turn radius in meters, v is the absolute velocity,
+> and a lateral acceleration.

 The facing of a space vessel is achieved with manoeuvring jets turning it on the spot.
 This is used for firing weapons in arbitrary